hoangsvit/eplus.dev/cmb0m84tv002209l93ujna0sc.md

 seoTitle: "Arcade Hero: Building Blocks Cloud Run functions II - ARC1221"
 seoDescription: "In this lab you will learn the fundamentals of Cloud Run functions using Google Cloud.

-If you are new to Cloud Run functions or looking for an overview of "
+If you are new to Cloud Run functions or looking for an overview of"
 datePublished: Fri May 23 2025 09:45:46 GMT+0000 (Coordinated Universal Time)
 cuid: cmb0m84tv002209l93ujna0sc
 slug: arcade-hero-building-blocks-cloud-run-functions-ii-arc1221